Install CLI tools (meshctl and mcp-mesh-registry)

 Get MCP Mesh running in under 2 minutes

-# Install CLI tools (includes meshctl and mcp-mesh-registry)
+# Install CLI tools (meshctl and mcp-mesh-registry)

-# Install Python package with semantic versioning
+# Install Python runtime

-pip install "mcp-mesh>=0.6,<0.7"
+pip install "mcp-mesh>=0.7,<0.8"

 # Verify installation